antmicro/ros2-vision-node-base/examples/mask_rcnn/README.md

 * `model_path` - path to the TorchScript model
 * `class_names_path` - path to the CSV file with class names
+* `inference_configuration` - path to the JSON file with Kenning's inference configuration
 * `publish_visualizations` - whether to publish visualizations for the GUI
 * `preserve_output` - whether to preserve the output of the last inference if timeout is reached
 * `scenario` - scenario to run the demo in, one of: